What is the best protein powder for Crohn’s disease?

 Living with Crohn’s disease is stressful.
 Certain foods trigger symptoms (called flares) including diarrhea and stomach pain.
 Over time, flares can lead to weight loss and malnutrition.

 The exact cause of Crohn’s disease is not known, but it is believed to be a combination of genetic and environmental factors.
 There is currently no cure for Crohn’s disease, but various treatment options are available to manage the symptoms and reduce inflammation.
 They include medications

 Is protein powder good for Crohn’s?

 You probably already knew that avoiding certain food triggers can help you manage your Crohn’s disease, reduce gastrointestinal symptoms, and promote intestinal healing.
-You may have not known, however, that the inflammation caused by Crohn’s disease increases your body’s calorie and protein needs, and that a deficiency of either can impair your ability to heal.
-It is therefore important that you get enough calories and protein (1-2 grams per kilogram of bodyweight per day), which is often easier said than done.
-This is where a good protein powder comes in.
+You may have not known, however, that the inflammation caused by Crohn’s disease increases your calorie and protein needs, and that a deficiency of either can impair your ability to heal.
+It is therefore important that you eat lots of calories and protein, which is often easier said than done.
+This is where protein supplements can help.

 Why drink wholesome?

 drink wholesome is additive-free.

 One of the reasons why we make the best protein powder for Crohn’s disease is that we do not use food additives.
 Most other protein powder companies, on the other hand, use ingredients like emulsifiers, thickeners, artificial sweeteners, and flavors, all of which can cause inflammation and side effects like bloating, diarrhea, and stomach pain for people with Crohn’s.